Purpose

 Example of a revision of the standard indemnity clause from the perspective of the indemnifying contracting party

-"The Supplier shall indemnify , defend, and hold harmless[2] the Customer , its affiliates, officers, directors, employees, agents, and subcontractors ("Indemnitees")[3] against all claims, demands, suits, liabilities, costs, expenses (including reasonably incurred[4] legal fees), damages, and losses, provided these are reasonably foreseeable,[5] suffered or incurred by the Indemnitees Customer arising out of or in connection with a third-party claim against the Customer caused directly by[6]:
+"The Supplier shall indemnify , defend, and hold harmless[2] the Customer , its affiliates, officers, directors, employees, agents, and subcontractors ("Indemnitees")[3] against all claims, demands, suits, liabilities, costs, expenses (including reasonably incurred[4] legal fees), damages, and losses, provided these are reasonably foreseeable at the time of the conclusion of the agreement,[5] suffered or incurred by the Indemnitees Customer arising out of or in connection with a third-party claim against the Customer caused directly by[6]:

 a) Supplier's breach or negligent performance or non-performance of this Agreement The Supplier's culpable breach of its confidentiality obligations according to section [insert reference] of this agreement[7]; or